kannan-16/FACE_Web_Labs/Day 3/Lab 1/README.md

 ## Trial 8: Convert these heretics!

 Caits wants to change all chocolates of a given color to some other color.
 Pretty sure she's trying to get rid of all the green chocolates.
 Create a function `changeChocolateColorAllOfxCount()` which takes the argument `color, finalColor` and changes all chocolates of color to finalColor.
+It _returns [countOfFinalColorChocolates, chocolates]_.

 ## Challenge 1: Fresh pickings!